-This was inspired from the book I read last year “The Happiness Project” by Gretchen Rubin (August 2015).
+This was inspired by the book I read last year "The Happiness Project" by Gretchen Rubin (August 2015).
 I ought to make a list of my own to remind myself how fortunate I am with the things I have right now.
-I know it may seem late posting this at mid-year but its only now that I had the motivation to write an article (considering the huge gap from my previous post).
+I know it may seem late posting this at mid-year but it's only now that I had the motivation to write an article (considering the huge gap from my previous post).

 The happiness project starts at the beginning of the year where everyone makes their own new years' resolution

 yet eventually never follows.
 From there, we repent and move forward with our promises to keep.
 The problem is the impulsive trend wherein you get hyped at first at following your goals but the feeling gets dull as your progress.
 People only do it for show and tell.
-Since the new years’ season in the world of social media is full of contagious posts about someones new years’ resolutions, you tend to follow the hype yet the motivation was never there.
-It should give you a head start for your happiness project and hopefully it doesn’t stop.
-I don’t want to focus on the new years’ resolution thing but more often than not, it should be your starting point for creating your own happiness project.
+Since the new years' season in the world of social media is full of contagious posts about someone's new years' resolutions, you tend to follow the hype yet the motivation was never there.
+It should give you a head start for your happiness project and hopefully, it doesn't stop.
+I don't want to focus on the new years' resolution thing but more often than not, it should be your starting point for creating your own happiness project.

 - Be yourself